Tickets online

 A visit to the Albert Anker’s house with a guided tour sheds light on how, culturally, the Anker family represented a well-to do, middle-class way of life at the time—as revealed by the largely original fittings and furnishings of the interior.
 The really big novelty is the unique and almost unchanged artist’s studio situated in the attic.
 This hub of artistic activity can be viewed with a guided tour in small groups.

 The Art Pavilion is the venue for the conservation of the original works of the foundation’s collection and where special exhibitions are on show.
 These exhibitions thematically probe in more detail the subjects touched upon in the permanent exhibition.
-The first special exhibition is Licht des Südens (Southern Light), featuring watercolors and sketches from travels to Southern Europe.
-It is on show until September 29, 2024.
+The first special exhibition was Licht des Südens (Southern Light), featuring watercolors and sketches from travels to Southern Europe.
+It was on shown until September 29, 2024.

 The following bookings can be made: